From the Marble Mountains to the Son Tra Peninsula, here is the ultimate list of the best things to do in Da Nang, Vietnam.

 The common theme is to fly or catch the train into Da Nang and head straight to the fascinating UNESCO World Heritage Site of Hoi An, only 30km away.
 People often use the city simply as a transit stop, and they miss out on so much.

-For those that know about what to do in Da Nang, this hip and thriving Vietnamese city proves to have a lot going for it.
+Even for those that know about what to see in Da Nang, this hip and thriving Vietnamese city proves to have a lot going for it.
 It definitely deserves catching some of your time.

 These days its history is all but a distant memory for the youth and travellers who grow up and visit the city.